wanglab-upenn/FILER2/README.md

 ## Command-line FILER data access

 Command-line scripts for accessing/querying FILER data are available under `data_querying` directory of FILER repository.
+NOTE: before using command-line scripts, please first [set up a full FILER instance](#fulldeployment) or [stage custom subset FILER data](#customstaging).
 Individual track data and track metadata can be accessed using the `get_region_data.sh` and `get_metadata.sh` scripts.
 Tracks in FILER can also be queried by a genomic interval of interest using the `get_overlapping_tracks_by_coord.sh` script.